dionysus-oss/rust-examples/001_hello_world/README.md

-Compile the code with
+Compile the code with `rustc main.rs` and run the resulting program

-`rustc main.rs`

-Run the resulting program

 ```
 main.exe
 > Hello, World!